Meshiest/autocr/README.md

 ## Commands

-    pull                      Pull currently watching shows from MyAnimeList and populate config file cull                      Cull shows that are not currently watched from the config file get                       Download latest episodes all at once watch                     Download latest episodes as they come out on CrunchyRoll airing [options]          View currently airing shows from AniChart -a, --all               Show all series information
+    pull|p                     Pull currently watching shows from MyAnimeList and populate config file cull|c                     Cull shows that are not currently watched from the config file get|g                      Download latest episodes all at once watch|w                    Download latest episodes as they come out on CrunchyRoll airing|a [options]         View currently airing shows from AniChart -a, --all                Show all series information
       -d, --description        Show series descriptions
       -e, --english            Show series english titles
       -g, --genre              Show series genre
       -l, --list               Only display shows in the config file shows list -L, --animelist          Only display shows in the config MyAnimeList -m, --minimal            Show only times and romaji titles -r, --rating             Show series ratings
       -t, --time               Show time until next episode -h, --help               output usage information
-    search [options] <title>  Search Because.moe for the given title and return a crunchyroll link -a, --add               Add the found show to the config -c, --crunchy           Search with crunchyroll
+    search|s [options] <title> Search Because.moe for the given title and return a crunchyroll link -a, --add                Add the found show to the config -c, --crunchy            Search with crunchyroll
       -d, --download           Download the entire show from the search result -e, --episode <eps>      Specify which episodes to download (in format crunchy uses) -m, --myanimelist        Also find MyAnimeList entry for the discovered show -h, --help               output usage information
-    init [options]            Creates the default config.yml if it does not already exist -H, --home              Write config to home directory -h, --help              output usage information
+    init|i [options]           Creates the default config.yml if it does not already exist -H, --home               Write config to home directory -h, --help               output usage information
-    todo [options]            Figure out which episodes have not been watched -a, --airing            Only show airing shows
+    todo|t [options]           Figure out which episodes have not been watched -a, --airing             Only show airing shows
       -c, --count              Show number of unwatched episodes -e, --episode            Display unwatched episode numbers
       -l, --list               Only display shows from the config list -s, --sort               Sort by number of episodes (instead of score) -h, --help               output usage information
-    dash                      WIP - Runs a webserver with todo and airing pages in fancy format
+    dash|d                     WIP - Runs a webserver with todo and airing pages in fancy format